Avangardum/AvangardumStyleConvention/Readme.md

 Do not mutate primary constructor arguments.

 Do not use the `delegate` keyword for declaring anonymous functions.
-Use lambda functions instead.
+Use lambdas instead.

 Abstract methods' optional parameters should have their default value set to null.
 What value is actually used, if it is not specified, is an implementation detail and should be specified in an implementation.